 No, we do not represent any specific OEM or brand.
 We are open to all devices and manufacturers.
 We have vast experience in developing content for all major Extended-Reality devices such as Oculus-Rift, HTC Vive, Microsoft HoloLens, Real wear-HMT, Android and Apple Devices.
 But we always recommend appropriate devices according to use case and optimal experience for our clients as we have been in this industry since its inception.

 All our VR, AR, MR solutions use commercially available off-the-shelf hardware and devices.
 Other custom-made smart solutions which involve technologies such as Computer vision, IoT, etc. might require customizable devices for which Fusion VR would provide the appropriate professional advice for successful implementation of the project.

-The typical timeline for development of any solution is approximately three (3) months.
+The typical timeline for the development of any Extended Reality solution is approximately three (3) months.
 It also depends on the scope and its performance requirements.
-The testing and other finishing processes depend on several factors.
+The testing and other finishing processes depend on several factor

 Our goal is to be open and transparent with our clients and always strive to deliver a product or solution at the quickest possible time frame without compromising on our quality and performance standards.
 Though budgets vary greatly according to final scope, we can give ballparks upon understanding your basic requirements.

 Yes.
 We have expertise in undertaking small projects for developing POCs and providing a demonstration before taking on the actual project for your organization.
 The POC would be a cost-plus project as considerable expertise and resources need to be invested to produce the POC.
 In most cases, we waive-off this POC cost from the final invoice of the actual project billing as a token of goodwill.